Abandoned / Junk Motor Vehicles

 Children under the age of 18 years are not permitted to be on the streets or sidewalks of the township between the hours of 11:00 p.m. and 5 a.m.
 For additional details, see Summit County Ordinance 539.09.

 The Copley Police Department is a participating member of the Summit County Drug Unit.
 Specially trained undercover officers investigate complaints of illegal drug activity.
-Complaints of this nature may be made to the Dispatch Center, 330-666-8866, or the Detective Bureau at 330-670-2701 or 670-2705.
+Complaints of this nature may be made to the Dispatch Center, at 330-666-8866, or the Detective Bureau at 330-670-2723.
 You may remain anonymous.

 The Summit County Council enacted a comprehensive noise ordinance to address the many complaints received by area police departments.
 This ordinance prohibits any loud unreasonable sounds that are a nuisance or menace to others in the community.
 Copley Police will respond to noise complaints and take appropriate action.
 For further information, see Summit County Ordinance 509.08.